a week in Sicily East coast.

 Front of a palazzo in ruin, Palermo

-On the culinary front, I stopped counting the cannolis and ice cream we had.
-Not to mention the street food, the arancini, rice balls with a variety of fillings.
+On the culinary front, I lost track of how many cannolis and ice creams we indulged in.
+The street food was unforgettable, especially the arancini—rice balls filled with a variety of delicious fillings.

-But the highest culinary moment was the dinner at Loggia 66, with elevated flavours: grilled octopus on hummus salad and the turning point, the trofie pasta with gamberi and pistachios.
-Unforgettable.
+The pinnacle of our culinary experiences was dinner at Loggia 66 in Trapani.
+The elevated flavors of grilled octopus on a hummus salad set the stage, but the true highlight was the trofie pasta with shrimp and pistachios.